Duets (Barbra Streisand album): Development and songs

-During 2002, Streisand and Columbia Records released two compilation albums, with the first one being The Essential Barbra Streisand, a greatest hits album mostly consisting of the singer's top ten hits and top forty hits.
-Later that year, on November 26, she released Duets, a compilation of nineteen duets from her music catalog.
-The collection was executively produced by Streisand and her manager, Jay Landers.
+Streisand and Columbia Records released two compilation albums in 2002: the first being The Essential Barbra Streisand, a greatest hits collection largely consisting of the singer's top-ten and top-forty hits, followed by Duets, a compilation of nineteen duets from her music catalog.

 Fourteen out of the album's nineteen tracks were originally featured on previous Streisand studio albums.
-In addition, the singer included three songs that were originally performed live with another artist.
-"I've Got a Crush on You", with Frank Sinatra, initially appeared on his 1993 Duets album, while her rendition of "Ding-Dong!
-The Witch Is Dead" with Harold Arlen was first released on his 1966 studio album Harold Sings Arlen (With Friend).
-Her medley of "Get Happy / Happy Days Are Here Again" with Judy Garland was originally performed live on The Judy Garland Show in 1963.
-With eighteen of the album's songs being duets with other musicians, Streisand's medley of "One Less Bell to Answer" and "A House Is Not a Home" is a duet with herself, first released on the 1971 album Barbra Joan Streisand.
+The singer included three songs originally performed for other artist's projects: "I've Got a Crush on You" with Frank Sinatra initially appeared on his 1993 Duets album; her rendition of "Ding-Dong!
+The Witch Is Dead" with Harold Arlen first appeared on the 1966 studio album Harold Sings Arlen (With Friend); her medley of "Get Happy / Happy Days Are Here Again" with Judy Garland was originally performed live on The Judy Garland Show in 1963.

+While eighteen of the album's songs are duets with other musicians, Streisand's medley of "One Less Bell to Answer / A House Is Not a Home" is a duet with herself, first released on the 1971 album Barbra Joan Streisand.

 Streisand recorded two new tracks for the album: "I Won't Be the One to Let Go" with Barry Manilow and "All I Know of Love" with Josh Groban.
 The former track was written by Richard Marx and Manilow, while the latter was written by David Foster and Linda Thompson.

 "I Won't Be the One to Let Go" was released as the album's lead and only single on November 4, 2002, as an exclusive download for AOL Music website members.
 Although the track was not released commercially, "I Won't Be the One to Let Go" was distributed as a promotional CD single on January 6, 2003.
 With the release handled by Columbia Records, the CD was sent exclusively to United States radio stations and includes the "Radio Version Edit" and "Radio Version" releases of the song.

-In 2013, Sony Music Entertainment rereleased the compilation in South American countries with a new cover art, but identical track listing, under the title Star Collection.
+Sony Music Entertainment reissued the compilation in South American countries with different cover art, but identical track listing, under the title Star Collection in 2013.